Wenz111/Pikachu11/README.md

 ## AI Project #1 - Chili Grading
   <p>
-    Chili image data set is taken from the AGTECH Hackathon hosted by MDEC.<br />
+    Chili image data set are taken from the AGTECH Hackathon hosted by MDEC.<br />
     The Chili grading category are divided into 6 category, that is:<br />
   </p>
   <ol>